sohrabosmany/mutation/ASSIGNMENT.md

 ## Hints

-To avoid spurious results and confusion, it is a good idea to **run** `ant clean test` to make sure that your added **tests pass** on the original program.
+To avoid spurious results and confusion, it is a good idea to **run** `./gradlew clean test` to make sure that your added **tests pass** on the original program.

-It is possible to write test cases that detect ("kill") every mutant.
+It isn't possible (in this case) to write test cases that detect ("kill") every mutant.
 If you are not able to create tests for a few of the mutants, don't sweat it.
 Turn in what you have.

 ## Background